 Access to Yiben has greatly improved since Mallam first undertook the 15km weekly journey on foot and everything they needed was carried in.

-Access has been the #1 barrier to basic services and development so improving access is an important part of supporting healthcare for the community.
+Isolation has been the #1 barrier to basic services and development so improving access is an important part of supporting healthcare for the community.

 In 2013, after the school was built, a line was pushed from the main road near Fadugu following the Mowoloko River through the jungle to a site on the Seli River near Yiben.
 Here the government is planning to build a new hydro dam as part of the Bunbuma Hydro Project providing electricity for the capital, Freetown and other cities to the south.